saperio/lightflow/README.md

 	data: any;
 }
 ```
+#### Overview
-`.then` adds one or more tasks (with optional contexts) to the chain.
-If first task is a string, then other parameters are ignored and this step used as label.
-Else all the tasks run in parallel, their output data objects are merged and passed to the next step.
+`.then` adds one or more tasks (with optional contexts) to the flow.
+If first parameter is a string, then other parameters are ignored and this step used as label.
+All the tasks run in parallel, their output data objects are merged and passed to the next step.
 Each task can be function or another Lightflow instance.

+#### Task function parameters
 Task function will receive single parameter with this fields:
 - `next` - function to be called, when task is finished.
-Can take data for the next task.
+Can take data for the next step.
 - `error` - function to be called, when error occurred.
 You can pass error object to it.
 - `count` - function, can be used to indicate how many times task assume to call `next` before flow marks this task as complete.
-If not called - `.then` will accept only one `next` call and ignore results from the others.
+If not called - flow will accept only one `next` call and ignore results from the others from within current task.
-- `data` - data object from previous task.
+- `data` - data object from previous step.

-Example:
+#### Labels
+With the labels, you can mark steps in the flow, which you can jump to from one step, ignore the others.
+Labels are added to the flow in this way: `.then ('somelabel')`, so we created a label named *somelabel*.
+To jump to this label, you need to call the function `next` inside the task with two parameters: data object, as usual, and the label name - `next (data, 'somelabel');`.
+If you pass the nonexistent label, then there will be no jump, the next step will be executed.
+Using labels you can jump only forward, this is done in order not to create an infinite loop.
+If you need to loop your flow, use [`.loop`](#loop).

+#### Examples
+Simple, one step flow
 ```js
 lightflow()
 .then(({ next, error, data }) => {